13 Instructors · 3 Tracks

 How she solves it

-Marci teaches planners to build GIS-backed safety maps and community-ready consolidation analyses that lead with the human questions first — so the technical rigor is presented in a form people can engage with.
+Marci teaches planners to build community-ready consolidation and capacity analyses that lead with the human questions first — so the technical rigor is presented in a form people can actually engage with.

-Five additional practitioners join the SPC26 team across the GIS lab, guest presentations, and workshop facilitation.
+Ten additional practitioners join the SPC26 team across the GIS lab, guest presentations, forecasting sessions, and school safety workshops.

-Morgan is SPC26’s presentation content manager, covering Track A: GIS, Spatial Data, and SRP Coordination.
-She ensures deliverables from subject matter experts are polished and ready for primetime — giving SMEs room to develop their content while making sure the final product lands.
+Morgan Runion is SPC26’s presentation content manager for Track A. She ensures deliverables from subject matter experts are polished and ready for primetime — giving SMEs room to develop their content while making sure the final product lands.
+Her background in spatial data management and facilities project execution keeps Track A sessions running at a high standard.

-Rob connects enrollment forecasting directly to the facility planning and investment decisions that districts must make in response — grounding the demographic methodology in operational and financial reality.
+Rob Tanner connects enrollment forecasting directly to the facility planning and investment decisions that districts must make in response — grounding Track B’s demographic methodology in operational and financial reality.
+His background in facility infrastructure planning and education solutions brings the decision-maker’s perspective to the forecasting process.

-Dr. Richards brings the superintendent and district leadership viewpoint to SPC26’s long-range planning conversations — grounding the conference methodology in the real decisions that school boards must ultimately make and defend.
+Dr. Richards brings the superintendent and district leadership viewpoint to SPC26’s long-range planning conversations.
+His Ed.D. and practitioner background ground the forecasting methodology in the real decisions that school boards must ultimately make and defend to their communities.

 Learn Directly from the People Doing This Work

-Register for SPC26 and spend three days working through real K-12 planning challenges alongside eight of the most experienced school planners, GIS analysts, and demographers in the country.
+Register for SPC26 and spend four days working through real K-12 planning challenges alongside 13 of the most experienced school planners, GIS analysts, demographers, and safety specialists in the country.